kparc/kcc/README.md

  █
 ```

-Of course this is not the fastest `quicksort` ever written, but in real life
+This is not the fastest `quicksort` ever written, but in real life
 you would simply use the built-in operator which is a lot more efficient.
 It
 is just monadic `^x`: